Reading at Home

 - Read to a pet

-- Follow along with an audio book
+- Follow along with an audiobook

-Reading Resources
+Additional Reading Resources

 I know books can be expensive, but who says you have to buy everything new?
 There are so many different ways to get books for cheap!

-- Check out the libraries around you and see if they hold any used book sales.
+- Library Sales: Check out the libraries around you and see if they hold any used book sales.
 I have found great books at these and can get a lot of them for not much money at all!

-- Garage/rummage sales – whenever I go to one I make a beeline to the books.
+- Garage/Rummage Sales: Whenever I go to one, I make a beeline to the books.
 Sometimes you can find practically new books for a steal!

-- Facebook groups – find a local Facebook group that organizes buying/selling.
+- Facebook Groups: Find a local Facebook group that organizes buying/selling.
 People may post when they are having a garage/rummage sale, too.

-- Ask family and friends if they have any used books they would like to donate.
+- Ask Family and Friends: If they have any used books they would like to donate.

-- If, by chance, you’re having a baby shower, register for books!
+- Baby Showers: If, by chance, you’re having a baby shower, register for books!
 Or even ask for people to bring a book instead of a card.
 They don’t have to be brand new either!

 I am a K-8 private tutor in Michigan who loves to read! 🙂 I also blog about free resources for parents and teachers and create resources in my TpT store.
 When I’m not working, you’ll find me reading, enjoying the outdoors (when Michigan is actually warm, ha!), and spending time with my dear family and friends.
 I would love to connect with you!
 You can find me on Facebook, Pinterest, Instagram, and Twitter.